boriskriger/Publications/README.md

 Kriger, B. (2026).
 Estimation of the contribution of biospheric and synthetic cognitive systems to the total effective complexity of the universe.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18261863

 Kriger, B. (2026).
-Local entropy inversion in large-scale AI systems: Thermodynamics of algorithmic compression.Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18262199
+Local entropy inversion in large-scale AI systems: Thermodynamics of algorithmic compression.
+IIIR Artificial Intelligence Systems. https://doi.org/10.5281/zenodo.18262199

 Kriger, B. (2026).
 Differentiation as the ontological condition of actualization.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18268520